rwth-acis/WebTorrent-VideoStreaming/README.md

 ## Addional information
-The program code of the library itself is located in the OakStreaming folder.
+The program code of the library itself is located in the *OakStreaming* folder.
+The JSDoc documentation of the API can be find in the *out* folder.